tbanj/majaQuake/README.md

-Quake Report App
+Maja Quake App
 ===================================
+This is an app which inform users about state and country which currently experiencing Earthquake and location which experiencing presently.

-This app displays a list of recent earthquakes in the world from the U.S. Geological Survey (USGS) organization.
+Its data source is from the U.S. Geological Survey (USGS) organization.

 Used in a Udacity course in the Beginning Android Nanodegree.